magao-x/handbook/operating/alignment.rst

 To align the pupil on `dmncpc`, we perform the J-Test.

 .. note::
-     `ttmperi` moves the pupil on the lower bench, including on `camwfs`.
-This means performing the J-Test in closed-loop can cause instability.
-You will need to manually adjust pupil position on `camwfs` with the *camera lens*.
+    ``ttmperi`` moves the pupil on the lower bench, including on ``camwfs``.
+    This means adjusting the position on dmncpc with the AO loop closed can cause instability, even though dmncpc itself is downstream.

 .. note::
+    If aligning manually, follow the steps in :ref:`f_test` F-Test (above) first, as this changes the position downstream.
-     The F-Test (above) also changes the J-Test.
-The J-Test should only be performed after the F-Test (or :guilabel:`Auto Alignment`) is complete.
+    The J-Test should only be performed after the F-Test is complete.

 The system should be configured for the F-test above (in particular, check that ``fwscind`` is in ``pupil``).
+After completing the steps above, :guilabel:`Auto Alignment` should be active and converged.
+Keep it active while you do this stage of the alignment.

 Next,

 * Move **stagesci1** to preset **test**.

-* Put the test pattern on the `dmncpc`` with the "Set Test" button next to "NCPC" on the **Pupil Alignment GUI**.
+* Put the test pattern on the ``dmncpcq`` with the :guilabel:`Set Test` button next to "NCPC" on the **Pupil Alignment GUI**.

-* Press the **set test** under **NCPC**

 Next, use the arrow buttons below :guilabel:`TTM Peri` to align the pupil on the NCPC DM.

 After each move, wait a second or so for the Auto Alignment deltas to catch up.

 .. warning:: As you are moving 'TTM Peri', monitor the CH1 [V] values just above the arrow buttons.
 If CH1 [V] reaches 150, then you have run out of range on TTM Peri.
 You will then need to offset the NCPC modal basis depending on the instrument's internal temperature.
 You can offset the basis by running either ``shiftncpc warm`` or ``shiftncpc cold`` on ``exao5``.
 Then, re-initialize ``dmncpc`` and re-set the flat.
 Now, verify that the numbers below CH1 [V] decrease when you click the "down" arrow button.

 The following figure demonstrates what a good alignment looks like.